Max794884/Game-Project-Repository/README.md

 **1.**
 - Make sure raylib is installed
-- Download the Main_Game file in Visual Studio Code
+- Download the Main_Game file
-- Download all the textures in *resources* in Visual Studio code
+- Download all the textures in *resources*

 **2.**
-- Save your file and give it a name
+- Save your file in Visual Studio code and give it a name
-- Make your folder where you save your file has the need resources folder with all textures inside
+- Make your folder where you save your file has the resources folder with all textures inside (again in Visual Studio code)

 **3.**
 - Compile and run the code by pressing *Fn* and *F5* together